shapedthought/vbm_rust_backup/README.md

 The password needs to be in base64 for a little bit of passive security.

-Restores will ask a series of questions:
+Using the -r / --restore flag the tool will take you through a wizard:

 1. Select the file you want to restore from
 2. Select the job you want to restore
 3. Select the Org to restore to
 4. Select the Proxy you want to use
 5. Select the Repo you want to use

-After the last step it will create the job.
+6. Confirm the restore

 ## How to set up